cwkosman/fef-teaching-materials/W6D2/objecitves.md

 ## By now, you can

-  - translate a wirefame into a basic HTML document using a code editor
+  - translate a wireframe into a basic HTML document using a code editor
   - use semantic tags and explain why they are preferable over a non-semantic tags
   - demonstrate consistent indentation and explain why this is important to developers
   - compose CSS selectors and identify their specificity